OSInside/kiwi/doc/source/installation.rst

    installing it.

 Some Linux distributions ship KIWI in their official repositories.
 These include openSUSE Tumbleweed, openSUSE Leap and Fedora since version 28.
+Note that these packages tend to not be as up to date as the packages from OBS, so some features described here might not exist yet.

 To install KIWI on openSUSE, run the following command: